What is modular programming?

 Modules and APIs

-Through interfaces or APIs, modules can communicate in a highly helpful way.
-By using an API, you may hide the core of the code and only make the parts of the module that developers need to use it available.
+highly helpful way.
+By using an API, you may hide the core of the code and only

-This implies that your API can, in a sense, function as a contract by describing what the module or library does and how outside code may use it.
-This module has a method that does this and returns this, for instance, according to the API.
+use it.
+This module has a method that does this and returns this, for instance,

 Find out the Experienced Web Application or Website Development Company